 |Quick Facts: Public Relations Specialists|

 Public relations specialists usually work in offices.
-Some attend community activities.
+Some attend community activities or events.
 Long workdays are common, as is overtime.

 Public relations specialists typically need a bachelor’s degree in public relations, journalism, communications, English, or business.

-Employment of public relations specialists is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of public relations specialists is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 The need for organizations to maintain their public image will continue to drive employment growth.
 Candidates can expect strong competition for jobs at advertising and public relations firms and organizations with large media exposure.

 Explore resources for employment and wages by state and area for public relations specialists.